 What Exactly Is a Growth Mindset, Anyway?

-Maybe you read about it in an article one day, or heard about it on a podcast.
-Or maybe your coworker has talked about it around the office, but too much time has passed and so you just keep pretending you understand.
-In any case, let’s make one thing clear: Anyone can understand, and benefit from, growth mindset.
+Maybe you read about it in an article one day or heard about it on a podcast.
+Or maybe your co-worker has talked about it around the office, and you just keep pretending you understand.
+In any case, let’s make one thing clear: Anyone can understand and benefit from a growth mindset.

-As NLI defines it, growth mindset is the belief that skills can be improved over time, rather than being fixed from birth.
-You may never be the best at something, per se, but with a growth mindset you do believe that you can get better.
-Not only that, using a growth mindset compels you to focus on improving, not proving, yourself to face all future challenges.
+As the NeuroLeadership Institute defines it, growth mindset is the belief that skills can be improved over time rather than being something we’re born “good” or “bad” at.
+You may never be the best at something, but with a growth mindset, you know you can get better.
+Not only that, a growth mindset compels you to focus on improving — not proving — yourself to face all future challenges.

 What’s a growth mindset good for?

 In everyday life, you’re bound to butt up against any number of skills-based challenges.
-At home, you may consider yourself utterly useless in the kitchen, or all-too-adept at shrinking your favorite garments.
-Personally, you might resent your lack of time management, personal-finance savvy, or fear of heights.
+At home, you may consider yourself utterly useless in the kitchen or all too adept at shrinking your favorite garments.
+You might resent your lack of time management, personal finance savvy, or fear of heights.
 At work, the idea of leading meetings might send you into a cold sweat.

 The transformational power of growth mindset

 NLI’s research around growth mindset shows it affords organizations enormous benefits.
 One global pharmaceutical company saw a 14% jump in employee engagement since beginning its growth-mindset journey.
 Two years after launching its own growth-mindset initiative, HP Inc. saw a 22% jump in employee engagement.